NYPL/engineering-general/standards/manual-testing.md

 # **TL;DR**

-- This document outlines a new approach to manual testing, shifting focus towards automation.
-- Manual testing by the QA team should be avoided for generic checks or minor fixes covered by automated tests.
-- Manual testing is still needed for new features, complex integrations, visual QA, and accessibility testing.
+- Prioritize automated testing; manual QA is for new features, complex integrations, visual, and accessibility checks.
-- The new QA process prioritizes automation, with developers responsible for self-verification and writing automated tests.
-- Clear and detailed acceptance criteria are crucial for determining manual QA needs.
-- Effective manual testing methods are described here, including using a dedicated template and exploratory testing.
-- We suggest scheduling exploratory testing during feature development, before major releases, and after automated test runs.
-- Hosting team-wide bug-bash sessions with clear goals, preparation, and follow-up is recommended.
-- User Acceptance Testing (UAT) with external stakeholders is important for ensuring the product meets business needs.
-Links to sample docs are included here.
+- Avoid manual QA for generic requests or minor fixes covered by automation.
+- Developers self-verify and write tests; QA supplements and fills gaps.
+- If manual QA is needed, clear acceptance criteria is essential.
+- Manual testing methods: QA/VQA/Accessibility template doc, exploratory testing, bug-bash, UAT.

 ---

-# Manual Testing: A New Approach
+# Manual Testing: Strategic Use in an Automation-First Workflow

 This document outlines a new approach to manual testing, emphasizing a shift toward automation and a more strategic use of manual testing resources.

-## When to Avoid Manual Testing by the QA team
+## When to Avoid Manual Testing by the QA Team

 Manual testing should not be used as a routine "check the boxes" task.
 Avoid manual testing when:

 - The request is generic, like "Please check and make sure everything is ok".
 - The work is a minor fix or change that can be sufficiently covered by automated tests.

-## When Manual Testing is Still Needed
+## When Manual Testing Is Still Needed

 Manual testing should be reserved for scenarios that genuinely benefit from a second set of eyes.
 This includes: